pedrohfcarneiro/pedrohfcarneiro/README.md

 ## Hello there!

-I'm Pedro Henrique, a Game Programmer 👽
+I'm Pedro Henrique, a Game Dev 👽

 Currently i'm working mainly with Gameplay Programming but i've been doing a lot of engine and graphics programming as well as learning some webdev